jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 * "Delivers the mail to a local mailbox installed on the server (either in the filesystem or in a database system such as Maria DB)" - *Cookbook*
 * "Cannot transfer the mails from its local mailboxes to the end users.
 Here we need another type of MTA called **delivery agent**, which uses different mail protocols, such as IMAP or POP3." - *Cookbook*

+## Problems with Postfix

+Both CentOS 7 books I've been using consistently say to use **systemctl** for various tasks.
+Most of the time this seems to work just fine, but with **Postfix**, it seems to cause some problems.

+For example, DO NOT USE:

+`systemctl restart postfix.service`

+INSTEAD use:

+`postfix reload` or `postfix stop` then `postfix start`.

+According to what I after copying various error messages from my terminal and pasting them into Google, using `systemctl` with postfix creates (hidden) users that start using Postfix's **master.lock** file, preventing it from being used and/or modified elsewhere.
+Specifically, this prevents you from (re)starting Postfix after you make config changes, for example.

+### Ye Olde Solution

+First, I should mention that some solutions (found on StackOverflow) said to do a similar process as the following with a **master.pid** file but both times I've had this problem, I couldn't find such a file.
+However, it worked as outlined below with a **master.lock** file.

+1. Confirm the file (whichever, I suppose) exists.

+`ls -l /var/lib/postfix/master.lock`

+2. If it exists, find the process using it.

+`fuser /var/lib/postfix/master.lock`

+That returns a number such as `666`.

+3. Kill that process.

+`kill 666`

+4. Start Postfix this way (and confirm it worked).

+    postfix start
+    postfix status

 ## Checking Your Email

 ### Using mailx